 Three letters - SL, AP, ML - and a stack of marketing copy.
 Here's what each lumbar mechanism is doing for your spine, and which kind you actually need.

-"Lumbar support" is shorthand for several different mechanisms doing different jobs.
+"Lumbar support" is shorthand for several different mechanisms doing different jobs that define what an ergonomic office chair really is.
 Get the wrong one and the chair will frustrate you regardless of price.
 Get the right one and a $300 chair can outperform a $1,500 one.

 A fixed lumbar curve molded into the backrest.
 Cheap, simple, fits a narrow band of bodies.
 Good for users between 5'7" and 5'11" with average spinal curvature.